 Admission guidelines are established by the faculty in compliance with university standards for graduate programs.
 Admission to a graduate program of study will be restricted to students who demonstrate the capacity for graduate-level studies through performance on the Graduate Record Examination (GRE) and a satisfactory grade point average (GPA).
-Guaranteed students have the GRE requirement waived.
 A prerequisite GPA is recomputed for all applicants.
 The science portion of the recomputed GPA is expected to be at least 3.0 (on a 4.0 scale).
 GRE scores at or near the 50th percentile for each component are expected for admission to the program.
-These are minimum requirements.
-Students offered acceptance into the program often exceed these minimums.